Did you have any local jobs? Where else might we have seen you?

 Tell me about your family.
 How did you meet your wife, Hyunji?
 What is a Korean-American household like?

 Speaking of family.
 I met a lovely lady in Korea during one of my tours and I decided to trick her into marrying me.
 Her name in Korean is 유현지.
 In English it is Lyu Hyunji (Say it as: “You” “Hee-un-jee”).
 Korean names are written with their last names first, so the English version of her married name is Hyunji Cornell.
 Hyunji is a little bit tricky to say for most Americans, so you can do what my Grandpa Cecil does, and call her “Honey,” which is close enough in our book!
 We met in a small town outside of the base.
 I had picked up enough of the Korean language to ask her out to a movie, but it turned out that wasn’t necessary because she speaks English nearly as well as I do.
-I always liked traveling to Korea, but I loved it even more after meeting my wife.
+I always liked sailing in Turkey, but my favorite travel destination is Korea, I loved it even more after meeting my wife.
 I got to meet her mom and grandparents.
 I learned a ton about Korean culture and a side of history from the Korean War that I would never have seen otherwise.
 I learned a lot from her, and I still do today.
 She’s the best.
 Our household is a mix of cultures but we’re mostly like every other American family.
 We eat a mix of foods, but my wife is an amazing cook and we do often eat some delicious Korean dishes like Bulgogi (marinated beef), Samgyupsal (pork belly), and Bibimbap (mixed bowl of rice, veggies, & meat).
 It’s all delicious.
 Hyunji has been to the U.P. on a few occasions, and now she also loves pasties, deep-fried fish, and pickled eggs!

 Now that you’ve seen the world, how do you feel about growing up in the U.P.?